About the author

 Anne-Laure Combot is the National Manager of Living Life to the Full.
 Anne is bilingual and decided to settle down in Vancouver, BC, after working for a few years in South Asia.
 You can contact her if you have questions regarding the program growth, our different adaptations, versions and translations.
 She can be reached at [email protected] or at (604) 681-4070.

 Sarah Hamid-Balma, MScPR

 Sarah Hamid-Balma is Director of Mental Health Promotion at CMHA BC and has an MSc in Public Relations/Health Communication and 15 years experience working at CMHA leading provincial health literacy initiatives with diverse partners.
-Her role is strategic oversight around both expansion and quality assurance and to support Marie’s leadership and work.
+Her role is strategic oversight around both expansion and quality assurance and to support Anne’s leadership and work.
 Sarah can be reached at [email protected] or at (778) 372-5078.